 Add the coffee grounds to the orange juice until the mixture takes on a thick, mask-like consistency.
 Apply an even layer to your face, and let the mask sit for 20 minutes.
 Wash it off with massaging motions to exfoliate away dead skin cells.

-Kefir is similar to yogurt, but has about 40 times more beneficial bacteria.
+Kefir is similar to yogurt but has about 40 times more beneficial bacteria.
 It’s a natural source of lactic acid, which will work to clear away any impurities in your pores.
-Not only will the lactic acid in kefir exfoliate your skin, it will also hydrate and soothe your skin.
+Not only will the lactic acid in kefir exfoliate your skin, but it will also hydrate and soothe your skin.
 Honey is a natural antibacterial, antiviral, and antifungal agent.
 That makes this mask a great option for people with acne prone skin.
 It will fight the bad bacteria, but still leave your skin nourished.
 Honey also reduces inflammation and draws moisture into the skin.
 It’s basically a miracle ingredient.
 Here’s what you need to do to make this mask.

 Mix the kefir and honey together.
 Apply an even layer to your face and let it sit for 20 minutes.
 Then rinse off the mask thoroughly.
 Pat your face dry with a clean, soft towel.

 Sugar acts as a physical exfoliant as well as a source of glycolic acid.
 Glycolic acid stimulates cell turnover and breaks down clogs in your pores.
 Yogurt boasts lactic acid which also removes surface debris from the skin.
 These two acids work together to powerfully, yet naturally exfoliate the skin.
-A double dose of potent acids leave you with glowing, youthful skin!
+A double dose of potent acids leaves you with glowing, youthful skin!